Interesting Facts About the History of Bells

 They were developed by the Cor brothers, Robert and William Cor of Wiltshire, England.
 The Cor brothers tuned the handbells to produce a specific ring tone.

-Handbells became popular in England and US.
-In the 19th-century hand, bells were used by ringers in groups to make music
+Handbells became popular in England and the US.
+In the 19th-century hand, bells were used by ringers in groups to make music.

 The Joseph Chamberlain Memorial Clock Tower is the tallest stand-alone tower in the world.
 It has a height of 110 meters and is located in the Chancellor’s court at the University of Birmingham in the West Midlands of England.